2023 arts + Culture Grants

 Unfortunately, no, not yet.
 This is an annual grant program, so please apply once your IRS nonprofit status is finalized.

 Absolutely!
-As long as your project or need matches the outline guidelines, definitely send us an application to review.
+As long as your project or need matches the outlined priorities and guidelines, send us an application.

 Who is making the funding decisions?